 We must keep in mind that “Children’s Rights” should always trump “Parents’ Rights.”

-Gary J. Frank is an attorney and mediator with over thirty years of Family Law experience in dealing in divorce, custody, and parenting issues.
+Gary J. Frank is an attorney and mediator with over thirty years of Family Law experience in dealing with divorce, custody, and parenting issues.
 For many years he acted as a Judge Pro Tempore in the Maricopa County Superior Court, which gave him an insight into the inner workings of the courts that many attorneys lack.
 His office is located in the Biltmore area of central Phoenix, with satellite offices in Scottsdale and Paradise Valley, Arizona.
-He can be reached by telephone (602-383-3610); or by email at [email protected] You can also reach him through his website at www.garyfranklaw.com.
+He can be reached by telephone (602-383-3610); or by email at email@example.com.
+You can also reach him through his website at www.garyfranklaw.com.
 If you are in need of a consultation regarding any area of Family Law, contact us today.